Logan Paul apologises for 'dead body' YouTube video

-YouTuber Logan Paul has posted an apology for uploading a video that included footage of a dead body.
+YouTuber Logan Paul posted an apology on Monday for uploading a video that included footage of a dead body.

-The video was filmed during a trip to Aokigahara forest at the base of Mt Fuji, which is noted for its high rate of suicides.
+The video was filmed during a trip to Aokigahara forest at the base of Mt.
+Fuji, a site where a high number of suicides take place.
 The video shows Logan Paul and his friends reacting with shock and making jokes after discovering an apparent suicide.
-The video featured shots of the dead body and had millions of views before being removed from YouTube on Sunday, the BBC reports.
+The video, posted Sunday, featured shots of the dead body and had millions of views before being removed from YouTube, the BBC reports.

-In an apology posted to Twitter, the vlogger claimed that he didn't post the video for attention or views.
+In an apology on Twitter, the vlogger claimed that he didn't post the video for attention or views.
 "I did it because I thought I could make a positive ripple on the internet, not cause a monsoon of negativity," he wrote.

-The video drew widespread criticism from fans, celebrities and other YouTubers on Twitter, with Logan Paul's name trending globally on Monday.
+The video drew widespread criticism from fans, celebrities and other YouTubers, with Paul's name trending globally on YouTube on Monday.

 Be respectful, keep it clean and stay on topic.
 We'll remove comments that violate our policy.